Racing Fire Systems

 Lifeline is based in the UK and has a close working relationship with the FIA and SFI to promote better fire safety products.
 They also push to evolve safety to new technology and materials.
 By adopting FIA standards as a minimum we can be sure Lifeline products are the very latest and safest.
 They have adopted AFFF and Novec as the basis for most of their systems but will also use other suppressants such as Monnex or Cold Fire to build "dual-agent" systems.
 Lifeline bottles use the Metric system for capacity and may appear on the small side but their advanced suppressant means they can do more with less.

 Q: What suppressant should I use?

 A: First you have to consult your rulebook.
 Barring that the answer is how much do you want to spend.
 Since all Lifeline products that we sell are FIA-approved you're getting a highly-capable system with excellent performance.
 Their products are like a "Better-Best" approach, leaving out the "Good" in favor of materials and technology that is simply better.
 AFFF and Cold Fire systems are Better but Novec is Best.
 Novec material itself is expensive so the initial fill and any refills will cost more.
 But if you have significant amounts of pricey electronics inside your car then the price delta is moot - the higher priced Novec will not ruin your equipment like foam and water-based materials will.

 Q: What size system should I get?

 A: Our experience is limited to BMW 3-series cars but that should transfer over to other cars of similar interior volume.
 We use the Novec systems with the 2.25kg bottle (4.95lbs).
 There's nothing stopping you from moving up to the 3.0kg bottle either except too much Novec in a confined space may cause a heart arrhythmia.
 There is a 1.5kg bottle that is intended only for smaller formula-style race cars.
-The AFFF foam systems are only available in a 4.0-liter size which is bulkier and heavier than the Novec.
+The AFFF foam systems are only available in a liter sizes which is bulkier and heavier than the Novec.

 Lifeline bottles - Novec 2.25kg, Cold Fire/Monnex 1.0kg, Novec 3.0kg, ABF 2.25-liter, and AFFF 4.0-liter